vand3rlinden/MDO-Azure-Automation/README.md

 6. Directly assign the Entra ID role "Exchange Administrator" to your Automation Account.

-## Setting up the Automation Runbooks in two steps
+## Setting up the Automation Runbooks login Runbook for EXO and MgGraph.
-### Step 1: Configure login runbooks to establish connections with Exchange Online and Microsoft Graph using a system-assigned managed identity.
 1. Navigate to your Automation Account, access Process Automation > Runbooks, and click on 'Create a runbook' with the specified settings.
       - Name: Login-EXO
       - Type: PowerShell